 Possible approaches might include, but are not limited to:

 Your response should address the following:

 Appropriate responses to this Request

 Responses from companies (small to large), consultants, venture capitalists, entrepreneurs, or inventors are welcome.
 For example:

 You represent a company that has developed a novel biodegradable material that can meet the criteria of this request

-You represent a company or university that has a bench-scale demonstration of a material that should be suitable but requires further development to reach commercial use
+You represent a university research department that has a bench-scale demonstration of a material that should be suitable but requires further development to reach commercial use